 Women and Self-Efficacy

-50 years after Lily the Pink I decided to investigate self efficacy in women software engineers as part of my dissertation.
-Do they think that they produce the desired or intended results?
-In other words …
+50 years after Lily the Pink I decided to investigate self efficacy in women software engineers, as part of my dissertation.
+Do women think that they produce the desired or intended results?
+In other words, my question was …

 How good do you think you are at being a software engineer?